matteosistisette/jquery-ui-memory-game/README.md

 jquery-ui-memory-game
 =====================

 Jquery plugin (widget) for creating "memory" card games from a list of links and images.
+By Matteo Sisti Sette.

 See it in action: http://matteosistisette.github.io/jquery-ui-memory-game